KDE/krita/3rdparty/README.md

                idea to create a batch file which sets the path and start cmd.
                MSVC is *not* supported at the moment.

-4. On Windows, you will also need Python 3.6: https://www.python.org.
-Make sure to have python.exe in your path.
-This version of python will be used for two things: to configure Qt and to build the python scripting module.
-Make sure the version you download is exactly python-3.6.1.
-Make sure Python is in your path.
+4. On Windows, you will also need Python 3.6.2 (technically any versions of 3.6 is fine, but it's not tested): https://www.python.org.
+Make sure to have that version of python.exe in your path.
+This version of Python will be used for two things: to configure Qt and to build the Python scripting module.
+Make sure the version you download is exactly python-3.6.2.
+Make sure that specific version of Python comes first in your path.

 == Setup your environment ==